popzeka/nexus-utils/README.md

 Cross-chain bridges allow users to transfer assets or data between different blockchains.
 A common mechanism for asset bridging is the "lock-and-mint" or "lock-and-unlock" model:

 1.  **Lock**: A user deposits an asset (e.g., USDC) into a bridge contract on the source chain (e.g., Ethereum).
-2.  **Event Emission**: The source chain contract locks the asset and emits an event (e.g., `TokensLocked`) containing details of the deposit (recipient address, amount, destination chain ID).
+2.  **Event Emission**: The source chain contract locks the asset and emits an event (e.g., `TokensLocked`) containing details of the deposit.
+In Solidity, this event might look like:
+    ```solidity
+    event TokensLocked(
+        address indexed user,
+        address indexed recipient,
+        uint256 amount,
+        uint256 destinationChainId
+    );
+    ```
 3.  **Listening**: Off-chain services, often called relayers or oracles, listen for this specific event.
 4.  **Relay & Verification**: Upon detecting and verifying the event, the relayer submits a transaction to a corresponding bridge contract on the destination chain (e.g., Polygon).
 5.  **Mint/Unlock**: The destination contract verifies the relayer's message and mints or unlocks the equivalent amount of a pegged asset (e.g., USDC.e) to the user's specified recipient address.